Ectario/CheckSum/README.md

 We can therefore observe whether the file was corrupted during the download or not.
 This is the principle of the checksum.

 ## Installation
-You just need Python3 on your computer -> https://www.python.org/downloads/
+You just need Python3 on your computer (and the CheckSum script) -> https://www.python.org/downloads/

 ## Usage